echeran/icu/docs/processes/release/tasks/healthy-code.md

 [tools/release/c/uconfigtest.sh](https://github.com/unicode-org/icu/blob/master/tools/release/c/uconfigtest.sh).
 See docs at top of script for information.

-When guard conditionals (e.g. #ifndef U_HIDE_INTERNAL_API) are removed because they cause header test failures, please note in the header file the reason that guard conditionals cannot be used in that location, or they will lkeiely be re-added in the future.
+<span style="background-color:yellow">When guard conditionals (e.g. #ifndef
+U_HIDE_INTERNAL_API) are removed because they cause header test failures, please note in the header file the reason that guard conditionals cannot be used in that location, or they will lkeiely be re-added in the future.

 ---